Prepare for FY1 Guide by Specialty

 What are your top tips on how to prepare?

-• Revise not only how to read an ECG but how to physically do one!
+• Revise not only how to read an ECG but also how to physically do one!
 This is a doctor’s job in most psychiatry inpatient units, and you will be doing it more than you think.

 • Even if you are on an inpatient ward, your seniors will have spent time in other psychiatry services so utilise the source of knowledge for the future, such as management of acute presentations in A&E or General practice.
-They are also usually very pro taster days with your self development time depending on ward provision.
+They are also usually very pro-taster days with your self-development time depending on ward provision.

 List of top resources to help prepare

-BMJ elearning has some helpful elearning modules, such as managing agitation in dementia patients.
+BMJ e-learning has some helpful e-learning modules, such as managing agitation in dementia patients.
 Doing these also gives you CPD points for your portfolio so doubly beneficial!
 This is free to access if you are with the BMA union, otherwise it is reasonably priced per month.

 Maudsley Learning Podcast- includes interviews with prominent psychiatrists in the UK, covering more holistic and historical discussions of various aspects of psychiatry.
 Even if you are not considering it as a career, there are some very useful perspectives.